BartMassey/rust-nonstdio/README.md

 ## Status

-* Raw stdout is working.
+* Raw stdin, stdout, stderr are working.

-* Buffered stdout is working.
+* Buffered stdin, stdout, stderr are working.

 * Locking buffered stdio by adding an `Option<MutexGuard>` to the buffer is working.

-* TODO: Finish stdin, stderr.

 * TODO: Figure out why `std::io` uses a `ReentrantMutex` so that we can find out whether we should too. `parking_lot`